 Basic Overview

-Preventive maintenance allows the automation of troubleshooting on OmniSwitch AOS 8.x, Stellar APs equipment, and a notification function either by email or by Rainbow can be configured.
-It consists of a Debian server that will receive logs of the various devices on the network.
-All logs will be filtered by Rsyslog.
-Rsyslog will both detect one or more patterns within the logs, and then store them and run a script based on the received log.
-All scripts for resolutions are developed in Python
+Preventive maintenance allows the automation of troubleshooting on OmniSwitch AOS 8.x, Stellar APs equipment, OV 2500 and add a notification function either by email or by Rainbow.
+It consists of a Debian server that will receive logs of the various devices from the network.
+All logs are received and processed by Rsyslog.
+Rsyslog will both detect one or more patterns within the logs, and then stores them and runs a script based on the received log.
+The scripts are developed in Python.

 Here an example of loop detection and resolution:

-1. Server receives of a syslog message containing the pattern "Buffer list is empty"
+1. Server receives a syslog message containing the pattern Buffer list is empty from OmniSwitch

 2. This pattern matches with a Rsyslog rule and a script is executed in order to increase the debug level 3.
-Server receives of a syslog message containing the pattern 'slnhwlrncbkhandler' AND "port" AND "bcmd'
+Server receives of a syslog message containing the pattern slnhwlrncbkhandler AND port AND bcmd’

 4. This pattern matches with a Rsyslog rule and a script is executed:

 a.
 The script detects a loop by parsing the logs and gets the interface port number

 b.
 The script sends a notification to the Administrator via Rainbow and/or email